Caffeine: Everyone’s Favorite Legal Drug!

 - Darker roasted coffees tend to have less caffeine than lighter ones.

-- A caffeine overdose can be lethal!
-The lethal dose of caffeine in a human is about 150-200 mg per kilogram of body weight.
-That's 100 cups of coffee in 4 hours!
+- A caffeine overdose can be lethal.
+What, you ask, is the lethal dose of caffeine in humans?
+Roughly 150-200 mg per kg of body weight.
+That’s 100 cups of coffee in 4 hours.
+So, no worries.

-- First isolated in coffee in 1820, caffeine is the most widely taken legal drug worldwide.
+- First isolated in coffee in 1820, caffeine is the most widely taken legal drug in the world.

-- Caffeine works by increasing your dopamine levels, which makes you feel happier, and blocking adenosine receptors, which stops you from getting drowsy.
+- Caffeine increases the production of dopamine in the brain’s pleasure circuits and blocks adenosine receptors, which stops you from getting drowsy.

-- Caffeine works the same part of the brain as cocaine, amphetamines and heroin.
-It just has much milder effects!
+- Caffeine works the same part of the brain as cocaine, amphetamines, and heroin.
+Only its effects are milder.

-- Caffeine has some adverse effects like insomnia, peeing and diarrhea.
+- Caffeine has some adverse effects, such as insomnia, increased urination and diarrhea.

 - Caffeine benefits athletes and can improve endurance by reducing glucose burning and increasing fat burning.

-- Caffeine is completely absorbed within 30-45 minutes and its effects diminish within 3 hours.
+- Caffeine is completely absorbed within 30-45 minutes and its effects diminish within three hours.

-- Caffeine causes physical dependence.
-Withdrawals begin within 12-24 hours and can last 2 to 9 days.
-Symptoms include headaches, tiredness, depression, irratibility and decreased energy.
+- Caffeine may be associated with physical and psychological dependence when consumed excessively.
+Withdrawals begin within 12-24 hours and can last two to nine days.
+Symptoms include headaches, tiredness, depression, irritability, and decreased energy.

 - Decaffeinated products still have caffeine in them.
-In the US, to be decaffeinated means less than 2.5% of the product is caffeine.
+In the U.S., “decaffeinated” means that a product contains no more than 2.5% caffeine.